Welcome to the websites of Webac Vibrator GmbH, your specialist for vibration technology with its multiple uses.

 Welding (i.e. step-by-step welding) of a steel channel section has proven to be a simple and efficient way of stiffening.

 Depending on the size of the funnel, the steel channel section should be a U 80 to U 120 type with a minimum length of one third of the funnel edge length.
 It is recommendable to attach the steel channel section up to the transversal cross-bracing and to weld it to the cross-bracing.
 The external vibrator is mounted vertically to the axis of the steel channel section.
 The sense of rotation of the vibrator should be chosen in a way that, on looking onto the vibrator from the side, the unbalances move from top to bottom on the funnel wall.
-As the vibrator is acting against the rigid axis of the steel channel section, the funnel wall and the stiffening device are prevented from damage and the vibration generated by the external vibrator is distributed more efficiently.

 The screwed connections to fasten the external vibrator have to be re-tightened a short period after commissioning and their tight seating has to be checked in weekly inspection and maintenance intervals.